(Listen to the audio version of this on iTunes)

 At that age, I started having trouble confusing my letters and my hands would get tired when writing.
 I’d leave words out of sentences.
 I had a problem with pronouncing things and remembering names and dates.
 It wasn’t anything on the level of needing special help; I was still an AG student and did the best I could, but I had problems with phonics and other circumstances took me away from an A+ life.

 I was 14 and sitting on a window sill in the bathroom of an annex building at my school.
 I was smoking Newports and reading Lord Of The Flies.
-A girl came into the bathroom and just glared at me.
-She had on a faded purple top, long brown hair which had never seen the likes of a dye bottle or sheers, and this, “I hate life and everyone in it, but cats are cool.” demeanor.
+A girl came into the bathroom and glared at me.
+She had on a faded purple top, long brown hair which had never seen the likes of a dye bottle or sheers, and this, “I hate life and everyone in it, but cats are cool,” demeanor.
 She kept staring at me, so I said, “You want one?”
-The one in this instance was a cigarette.
+The one in this instance being a cigarette.

-1. Think for yourself.
+1. Think for yourself

-2. Ask for help.
+2. Ask for help